Carbohydrates From Smallest To Largest

 Conclusion

 This evolving understanding propels us into the realm of glyco-engineering, where scientists redesign carbohydrate structures to create novel biomaterials, targeted drug delivery systems, and even vaccines that mimic pathogen surfaces with unprecedented precision.
-For instance, by synthesizing specific oligosaccharide chains, researchers are developing next-generation prebiotics that can precisely sculpt the gut microbiome to combat autoimmune diseases.
+Because of that, for instance, by synthesizing specific oligosaccharide chains, researchers are developing next-generation prebiotics that can precisely sculpt the gut microbiome to combat autoimmune diseases.
 Beyond Earth, the stability and versatility of certain polysaccharides are being explored for life-support systems in space—alginate from seaweed could grow into edible structures or water-purification membranes on Martian missions.

-Moreover, carbohydrates are emerging as critical players in the information age.
+On top of that, carbohydrates are emerging as critical players in the information age.
 Their complex branching patterns are inspiring new approaches to data storage, where sugar-based polymers could encode information in molecular "barcodes" far denser than silicon.
 In neuroscience, the sugar-coats on neural cell surfaces are being mapped to understand synaptic plasticity and neurodegenerative disorders, suggesting that memory and cognition themselves may be inscribed in part by glycan codes.